carolinaknoll/weather-app/README.md

 ####  :pencil:  Weather App

-:octocat: Free Code Camp Weather App project, which displays the local weather by using an API.
+:octocat: Free Code Camp Weather App project, which displays the local weather by using the Weather Underground API, which supports `https` requests.
 Developed with HTML, CSS and jQuery.
 ***
-##### Known bugs
+##### Todos
-– Weather-app [project website](https://carolinaknoll.github.io/weather-app/) might not function correctly due to GitHub's rule to only serve  `https` versions of content.
-Currently, Open Weather API only supports `http` requests, which are often blocked by browsers due to having mixed content.
+– Refactor CSS styles.
+– Include icons to weather feed.